Community Awareness & FundraisingPlay, Learn, Laugh, Succeed

 Our staff have a ‘wish list’ of items that the school would like to provide funding for.
 Sometimes these will be a result of the children’s asking for something in particular or resources to improve an area of the curriculum or school environment.
 These ‘extras’ are not provided by the schools budget but help the children’s learning experience as good as we can make them!Margaret Jones

 The Friends of Fort Royal have been working in collaboration with Worcester University Students who in turn have produced a calendar in aid of the Friends Charity which is available for purchase.
-(Please note, the calendar is of high quality, which is not reflected in the pdf)
+Click here to view calendar Click here for order form (Please note, the...read more

 We had a very special visit from Santa at our local Asda supermarket to raise money for our special school.
 More information hereread more